Velidonimo/FastFood-map/README.md

-# Volcano-map
+# Fast food restaurants map
-An html map with volcanoes
+This program creates a web map with fast food restaurants.
+Coordinates are taken from csv file from  https://data.world/